 One of the most requested fudge recipes is finally here: Maple Walnut Fudge.
-Velvety smooth fudge with chunks of walnut in every bite!
+Velvety smooth fudge with maple flavoring and chunks of walnut in every bite!

 Easy Fudge Recipe